Behavioral Health Integration and Guidance (BHIG) Initiative

 Providers benefit from:

 - Continuing education on a wide range of topics.
 BHIG has designed 20 30-minute modules covering various mental health topics.
 All training is online and can be done on a provider’s own schedule.
-Providers can earn continuing education credit including Maintenance of Certification (MOC) for participating in this program.
+In addition, providers are encouraged to attend the 5, 90-minute, small group, case conference virtual meetings interspersed with the computer modules to discuss real case questions and learn from their peers for an additional 7.5 continuing education credits.

 - Positioning providers to offer reimbursable care via the collaborative care model.
 Amidst the shift to collaborative, integrated care, this program is built to enable primary care providers to provide mental health care as a billable service.

 - Being part of a supportive community.
-When you take part in this program, you’ll join a community of providers across the area.
-This includes a panel of peers and psychiatrists to discuss cases and medications, and create practice guidelines.
+When you take part in this program, you’ll join a community of providers across the area and gain access to the BHIG website of resource materials and clinical algorithms to assist in treating your patients.

 What is the Behavioral Health Integration and Guidance (BHIG) Initiative?